kenryuS/KenryusSideProjects/README.md

 # KenryuS Side Projects
-This is @kenryuS programming side projects repository These programming languages are in this repos:
+This is @kenryuS programming side projects archive repository This repo's code were used as the concept test / learning These programming languages are in this repos:

 - Python